 - Chocolate Hazelnut Butter: Substitute 3 cups toasted hazelnuts for the Tehina, but process them thoroughly in a food processor before adding the remaining ingredients.
 You might want to use other toasted nuts as well: Peanuts, cashews, almonds, pistachios, pecans, even roasted chestnuts (even though it's not a nut).
 Proceed just as instructed here.

 - Cake Topping: Add 2-3 tablespoons rum or brandy to the mixture, and use it as top layer to ice cream cake (the rum will prevent it from freezing solid).
 Likewise, use it as topping or filling to any cake, like a ganache.
-Spread while it is is still liquid, before it firms up, so it will spread easily.
+If you need to thin it, mix in a little full fat coconut milk.

 - Tart Filling, Truffles: Add some chopped toasted nuts, or toasted sesame seeds, or grated unsweetened coconut, and a little coconut milk to thin the mixture, and use as a filling for a tart (bake the crust all by itself, then fill it and chill).
 Or shape the mixture into little balls, and roll in cocoa powder or grated coconut.